yoannLafore/enhanced-unet-road-seg/README.md

 To run the pretraining pipeline, the ImageNet100 dataset must first be downloaded and formatted following the procedure described in the [Datasets](#datasets) section.
 The dataset path should then be set in `run_all_pretraining.sh` via the `DATA_ROOT` variable.

+### 6. Helpers and Utilities

+Helper functions adapted from the provided handout code for generating AIcrowd submissions are located under the `helper/` directory.

+Utility functions for parsing and managing configuration files are implemented in `utils.py`.
+The main entry point for executing a training or evaluation run from a configuration file is provided in `run_config.py`.